AguaClara/humic_acid/Research Report.md

 </div>

 ## Introduction
-Natural Organic Matter (NOM) is found in all ground and soil waters.
-There has been an increase in the amount of NOM in raw water supplies in areas.
-NOM in water can serve as nutrients for bacterias, viruses, and pathogens, which encourages their re-germination processes.
-Additionally, NOM produces by-products during the degradation process, which had previously been identified as carcinogenic.
+Natural Organic Matter (NOM) exists in all ground and surface waters.
+It can serve as nutrients for bacterias, viruses, and pathogens, encouraging their re-germination processes.
+Additionally, NOM produces carcinogenic by-products during the degradation process.
 It then becomes imperative to remove NOM in water.
-Currently, there isn't a robust model that predicts how NOM behaves in water and thus, there are not effective treatment methods for NOM removal.
-Knowledge of this area is very limited, which consequently affects drinking water treatment significantly.
-The role of NOM in water might call for a need to increase coagulant doses.
+The amount of NOM in raw water supplies increases in areas such as North Europe and North America, due total amount of NOM in these areas increasing.
+However, there isn't a robust model that predicts how NOM behaves in water currently.
+Limited knowledge in this area affects drinking water treatment significantly.
+Many researchers believe that the role of NOM in water might call for a need to increase coagulant doses.

 <div class="alert alert-block alert-danger">
 Consider not including "soil" in the first sentence.
 Ground and surface water is clearer.